Prangly/ProjectCatwalk/README.md

 ### Installing

 * The 'package.json' file contains a complete list of required scripts.
 * To accessing the API, a user must attach a GitHub API Token as an "Authorization" header.
-To accomplish this, create a 'config.js' file in the root directory, which assigns a token to an 'API_KEY' variable, and exports it.
+To accomplish this, create a '.env' file in the root directory, which assigns a token to an 'API_KEY' variable, and exports it.

 ### Executing program